Last updated: May 2026

 Understanding the Configuration Structure

-Create a file called mysql_to_postgres.yaml
+Create a file called mysql_to_postgres.yaml with the following structure:

 # Define source and target connections